ObjectMatrix/k3sonpi/k3s-client-configure.md

 sudo hostnamectl set-hostname "YOUR_PI_HOSTNAME"

 ### Docker
 Kubernetes is used to manage Docker containers on hybrid cloud infrastructure.
-Thus we need to have docker up and running on all the nodes before we can setup K3s.
+Thus we need to have docker up and running on all the nodes before we can setup K3s. ![caution] for 32 bit and arm processor sudo apt update
+sudo apt install apt-transport-https ca-certificates curl software-properties-common -y
+curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
+sudo add-apt-repository "deb [arm] https://download.docker.com/linux/ubuntu focal stable"

+sudo apt update
+sudo apt install docker -y

 ### Install K3 Master and Workers
 follow this to install docker and k3s